diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 ### External primary key: INTEGER type

-In case you need to know the specific value of the primary key and you need to know it before inserting the data, you have to assign unique primary keys before inserting data and you have to use the INTEGE type (or any of the many integer variations) to convey to Postgres that you set the primary key yourself.
+In case you need to know the specific value of the primary key and you need to know it before inserting the data, you have to assign unique primary keys before inserting data and you have to use the INTEGER type (or any of the many integer variations) to convey to Postgres that you set the primary key yourself.
 Notice, you still have to set the NOT NULL and PRIMARY KEY attribute to ensure data consistency.